Vyncent-vdW/sprint_twelve_numerical_methods/README.md

 Educational dataset context (used car listings) and open-source ML ecosystem: scikit-learn, XGBoost, LightGBM, CatBoost, pandas, seaborn.

 ## 🏁 Summary
 A structured pipeline cleanses and analyzes listing data, then benchmarks classical and gradient boosting regressors.
-XGBoost currently offers the best RMSE with acceptable latency, forming a solid baseline for further tuning and
+XGBoost currently offers the best RMSE with acceptable latency, forming a solid baseline for further tuning and explainability additions.